-To ensure compliance, you can start an opt-in text messaging campaign wherein you ask your customers and supporters to opt-in to your marketing text messages.
+To ensure compliance, you can start an opt-in text messaging campaign wherein you ask your customers and supporters to opt in to your marketing text messages.

 Rent a shortcode and keyword from a text marketing software and request people to send that keyword as consent to your text blasts.
-You also require, by the TCPA rules, to send an acknowledgment or confirmation text reply.
+You also required, by the TCPA rules, to send an acknowledgment or confirmation text reply.
 Like so:

 Text blast messages cannot be entirely personalized or conversational